lukas99/ysg-manager/ysg-manager-server/README.md

 Use this configuration when application is in use e.g. during the tournament.

 Differences to "Slow Configuration":
-* CPU-Zuweisungen und -Preise: CPU wird immer zugewiesen
+* Abrechnung: Instanzbasiert (CPU wird immer zugewiesen)
 * Autoscaling
   * Mindestanzahl von Instanzen: 1
   * Maximale Anzahl von Instanzen: 50